technicat/fedicat/README.md

-An overview of Mastodon apps I've tried on my iPhone, focusing on details of particular interest to me (e.g. icon design, tab placements...).
+An overview of Mastodon apps I've tried on my iPhone, focusing on aspects that interest me and my design prefences (e.g. icon design, tab placements...).
 These apps have all been updated in the past year.
 Apps that seem to be no longer under development are in a [separate list](iosold.md).

 Also check out the official Mastodon [list](https://joinmastodon.org/apps).